🇦🇹

 Schweineschmalz · Grammelschmalz · rendered pork or goose fat

-roasted potatoes · fried dishes · Schnitzel · Brettljause boards · bread accompaniments · traditional side dishes
+Roasted potatoes · fried dishes · Schnitzel · Brettljause boards · bread accompaniments · traditional side dishes

 Topfen (Austrian Dairy Curd)